MarcosCunhaDev/products-app/README.md

 - React Navigation

 I successfully implemented all the basic features, as well as some of the bonus features (such as deep linking and a native module) for the Android version of the app.
 For testing purposes, I recommend running the Android version.
-I’ve included a link to the most recently generated APK in case the reviewer is unable to run the app locally.
 Please feel free to reach out with any questions, feedback, or suggestions!

 # How to run the project (ProductsApp)